carpentries-incubator/python-humanities-lesson/episodes/03-data-types-and-format.md

 Date       object
 Title      object
 Terms      object
-Pages       int64
+Page Count int64
+Place      object
 dtype: object
 ```

 Note that most of the columns in our Survey data are of type `object`.
 This means
 that they are strings.
-But the EEBO column is a floating point value
+But the EEBO column is a integer value
-which means it contains decimals.
-The pages column an int64 which
+which means it contains whole numbers.
-means they contain 64 bit integers.

 ## Working With Integers and Floats